nodos-dev/changelog/nodos.md

     * Action History pane
     * Variables pane for Set/Get variable nodes
     * Native file dialogs for Open/Save graph actions
-    * Option to sort properties in Property Pane in editors.
+    * Option to sort properties in Property Pane in editors
     * Portal On Parent: A single property on parent graph controls multiple child node properties
-    * Option to sort categories in Property Pane in editors.
+    * Option to sort categories in Property Pane in editors
-    * Option to add new categories in Property Pane in editors.
+    * Option to add new categories in Property Pane in editors
     * "Recently opened graphs" pulldown menu
     * Drag-drop of nodes from the Modules Pane to the graph
     * Aliases for nodes in the context menu (e.g., `png` redirects to `ReadImage`)